 - Tips n tricks that can improve comfort & safety on your vessel

 - Discussing the many options for heating your vessel

 Managing Power with Michael Beemer

 There are many new choices for generating and managing power on your boat – solar cells, fuel cells, high-output alternators and of course – a genset.
 Did you know a genset on your boat is the most expensive power you can buy?

 Our needs for power on our boats have became higher.
 Computers, tablets and iPhone chargers, microwave ovens, music systems and even the Instant Pot may be expected to run off a modern boat’s electrical system and many vessels don’t have a “balanced electrical system” that performs properly, has reliability, and is designed to last.
 This course is designed to help you understand how to design, check, maintain, and upgrade your electrical system to match the power requirements on your boat.

-Mahina 2023 Offshore Cruising Workshop featuring John Neal and others
+Mahina 2024 Offshore Cruising Workshop: John Neal and others

-The Mahina Offshore 3-day Virtual Cruising Seminar (174 presented since 1976 to 11,000 sailors) with Skagit Valley College’s Cruisers College is the event to attend if you have aspirations of sailing offshore.
+The Mahina Offshore 2-day Cruising Seminar (174 presented since 1976 to 11,000 sailors) with Skagit Valley College’s Cruisers College is the event to attend if you have aspirations of sailing offshore.
 Learn about important topics including marine diesel engines and systems, marine electrical systems, plus sail repair, sewing, anchoring, storms, & costs of cruising.
-Included in the seminar cost of $229 per ticket is a copy of the Offshore Cruising Companion, the 260-page textbook which retails for $60.
+Included in the seminar cost of $329 per single or $559 per couple is one copy of the Offshore Cruising Companion, the 260-page textbook which retails for $60.